tjpetz/smart-on-fhir-demo/markdown/docs/index.md

 For the purposes of this tutorial we will be hosting our SMART on FHIR app through Github Pages.
 Github Pages is a convenient way to host static or client rendered web sites.
 Setting up Github pages is easy, so easy in fact that it’s already done for you.

-- It can also be done by the master branch appraoch, first of all, you need to clone the repository, got to settings and then enable the Github Pages there.
+- First of all, you need to fork the repository.
+- Now go to settings in your forked repository and then enable Github Pages there.
-- Since you forked the tutorial, the gh-pages branch has already been created, however Github won’t publish your site until you make a change to the gh-pages branch, so let’s make a change.
+- Since you forked the tutorial, the master branch has already been created.
-- Modify the `index.html` page to include your Github user-name in the title, and commit directly to gh-pages branch.
-- Use Github UI to directly edit `index.html`.
-Simply switch the branch to gh-pages, navigate to `/smart-on-fhir-demo/app/index.html` and click the pencil icon.
-- Commit your changes to deploy.
-- Once the app has been redeployed go to `https://<gh-username>.github.io/smart-on-fhir-demo/app/index.html` to ensure your app is available
+- Once the app has been deployed go to `https://<gh-username>.github.io/smart-on-fhir-demo/core/status.html` to ensure your app is available

 ## Project Structure